dtczhl/FedTuning/README.md

 | 0.0 | 0.33 | 0.33 | 0.33 | 1 | [1, 2, 3] | 3.08 (1.21) | 6.54 (0.90) | 12.92 (5.01) | 83.38 (11.40) | 11.33 (2.87) | 27.33 (8.73) | +1.14% (20.93) |
 | 0.25 | 0.25 | 0.25 | 0.25 | 1 | [1, 2, 3] | 1.70 (0.12) | 5.21 (0.54) | 11.45 (2.36) | 108.86 (12.89) | 22.67 (7.32) | 10.00 (2.45) | +9.20% (6.66) |

-## Penalty Study
+## Penalty Mechanism Study

-From the above table, we can see that there are several cases, e.g., (0, 0.5, 0, 0.5), that FedTuning leads to degraded performance.
-We explore whether penalty factor (>1) can help mitigate the negative cases.
+Fedtune leverages the penalty factor (>1) to mitigate the negative cases.
 Run ResultAnalysis/penalty_performance.py to plot performance vs penalty factor.
 The below figure shows that the penalty factor is effective in avoiding bad degradation.
 We set the penalty factor to 10.

 <img src="Result/Image/penalty_performance.jpg" width="400" />

 ## Overall Results

-We set the penalty factor to 10 and conduct more experiments for the speech-to-command dataset.
+We set the penalty factor to 10.
-Below shows the results.
+Below shows the results for speech-to-command dataset.
 As we can see, our penalty mechanism (penalty factor of 10) increases the performance from +17.97% (std: 14.14) to +22.48% (7.77%), showing the effectiveness of our penalty mechanism.

 <img src="Result/Image/overall_performance.jpg" width="500" />

-## Other Datasets and Models

-TODO...

 [//]: # (## Result Visualization)